 Follow our work: @twryanarchitecture

 Thomas W. Ryan, AIA, NCARB

 Founder and Principal

-He is currently a Senior Lecturer at the California College of the Arts in San Francisco, and has been an invited juror at the University of Southern California, UC Berkeley, N.C.
-State University, The Architectural League of New York, and Yale University.
+Thomas Ryan has been an invited juror at the University of Southern California, University of California at Berkeley, North Carolina State University, The Architectural League of New York, and Yale University.

 Luigi Grosso joined TWRA in 2018.
 Since that time, he has played an integral role in the design and management of the Gagosian Gallery, Marine Layer Workshop and is currently overseeing Construction Administration for the Four Roof House in Montana.

 Prior to joining TWRA, Grosso was an integral member of the Stirling Prize-winning Bloomberg Headquarters in London with Foster & Partners and an Architectural Assistant at David Chipperfield Architects in Milan.

 Originally from Sicily, Italy, Grosso received his Bachelor and Masters of Architecture degrees from the Politecnico di Milano in Italy along with additional graduate studies at TU Delft in the Netherlands.